check-spelling-sandbox/hello-dns/basic.md

 Finally, DNS queries are [case-insensitive](https://tools.ietf.org/html/rfc4343).
 This however is defined rather mechanically, and limited to ASCII.
-Operators do not need to know that in some encodings a Ü is equivalent to ü when compared case insensitively.
+Operators do not need to know that in some encodings a Ü is equivalent to ü when compared case-insensitively.
 For DNS purposes, the fifth bit (0x20) is ignored when comparing octets within a-z and A-Z.